 · Visually objectifying female musicians and fans (and judging them accordingly);

 · Accepting or endorsing gendered, sexually harassing behavior (eg. baring breasts at live gigs);

 · Assuming metal does not involve issues of gender because men are primarily interested in the music;

 · Ignoring women as fans and musicians;

-· Encouraging exscription (the idea that male scene participants absorb gender difference and thus have no need for women);
+· Encouraging exscription (the idea that male scene participants have written women out of their culture);

 · Questioning the credibility of women as musicians and music experts;